vokal/Vokoder/README.md

     // A number formatter will do the same, turning strings into NSNumbers NSNumberFormatter *numberFormatter = [NSNumberFormatter new];
     return = @[
-               VOKMapForeignToLocalClassProperty(@"first_name", SomeManagedObjectSubclass, firstName),
+               VOKMapForeignToLocalForSelf(@"first_name", firstName),
-               VOKMapForeignToLocalClassProperty(@"last_name", SomeManagedObjectSubclass, lastName),
+               VOKMapForeignToLocalForSelf(@"last_name", lastName),
-               VOKMapForeignToLocalClassProperty(@"ss_num", SomeManagedObjectSubclass, socialSecurityNumber),
+               VOKMapForeignToLocalForSelf(@"ss_num", socialSecurityNumber),
                [VOKManagedObjectMap mapWithForeignKeyPath:@"salary"
-                                              coreDataKey:VOKKeyForInstanceOf(SomeManagedObjectSubclass, salary)
+                                              coreDataKey:VOKKeyForSelf(salary)
                                           numberFormatter:numberFormatter],
                [VOKManagedObjectMap mapWithForeignKeyPath:@"dob"
-                                              coreDataKey:VOKKeyForInstanceOf(SomeManagedObjectSubclass, dateOfBirth)
+                                              coreDataKey:VOKKeyForSelf(dateOfBirth)
                                             dateFormatter:dateFormatter],
                ];
 }

 + (NSString *)uniqueKey
 {
-  // The VOKKeyForInstanceOf(...) macro will prevent you from specifying a property that does not exist on a specific class.
+    // The VOKKeyForSelf(...) macro will prevent you from specifying a property that does not exist on the current class.
     // The unique key is an NSString to uniquely identify local entities.
-If nil each import can create duplicate objects. return VOKKeyForInstanceOf(SomeManagedObjectSubclass, ticketNumber);
+If nil each import can create duplicate objects. return VOKKeyForSelf(ticketNumber);
 }

 + (BOOL)ignoreNullValueOverwrites
 {
-  // By default, missing parameters and null parameters in the import data will nil out an attribute's value
+    // By default, missing parameters and null parameters in the import data will nil out an attribute's value.
     // With ignoreNullValueOverwrites set to YES, the maps will leave set attributes alone unless new data is provided. return YES;
 }

 + (BOOL)ignoreOptionalNullValues
 {
     // By default Vokoder will complain about every single parameter that can't be set
     // With ignoreOptionalNullValues set to YES Vokoder will not warn about mismatched classes or null/nil values return YES;
 }
 …
 @end